MarisaNicoleSloan/career-portfolio/breadcrumb-trail/README.md

 <b>Database Schema</b>

-The database schema was a critical component of our solution.
+The database schema was a critical component of the solution.
 It was designed to store information about the website's content, including categories, subcategories, and their relationships.
 The schema included tables for content pages, categories, and mappings that linked pages to categories.

 <b>GraphQL Integration</b>

-To access data from the Postgres database, we utilized GraphQL as the query language.
-We defined GraphQL queries and resolvers that allowed us to retrieve relevant information for breadcrumb generation.
+To access data from the Postgres database, I utilized GraphQL as the query language.
+I defined GraphQL queries and resolvers that allowed me to retrieve relevant information for breadcrumb generation.
 GraphQL provided flexibility in fetching only the necessary data, reducing over-fetching, and optimizing query performance.

 <b>Implementation Details</b>